-Interesting research over recent years into risk factors for adenocarcinoma of the pancreas have yielded the usual suspects – and a number of somewhat surprising candidates for pancreatic cancer.
+Interesting research over recent years into risk factors for ductal adenocarcinoma of the pancreas have yielded the usual suspects – and a number of somewhat surprising candidates for pancreatic cancer.
 These include the smoking of tobacco products, onset of diabetes, large intake of alcohol, pancreatitis, (possibly) obesity, ABO blood typing status, and even infections such as those that cause hepatitis and dental disease.

 Also, increasingly there is work showing relationships between infectious agents and several other gastrointestinal cancers – agents including the hepatitis B and C viruses, human papilloma virus (HPV), Epstein-Barr virus, and Helicobacter pylori (a primary cause of peptic ulcers).